We focus on four complex health issues more prevalent in urban areas

 The London economy stagnates with a lot of work remaining remote rather than returning to central London offices.
 As a result, London sees a significant number of wealthier households leave the inner city.

 Councils and social services (including health service delivery) are put under pressure to keep up with rising needs.
-Levels of poverty and deprivation get worse as businesses and residents leave the city, which makes it even more difficult for councils to address local issues.
+Levels of poverty and deprivation get worse as businesses and residents leave the city.
+This makes it even more difficult for councils to address local issues.
 The overall quality of the spaces people spend their time in is badly affected, with fewer new affordable houses.
 Existing housing is less safe as owners have less money to maintain them.
 Squatting returns as homes become abandoned.

 London falls into an ‘orderly management of decline’ scenario much like that of the 1970s and early 1980s, but city-wide decline does create opportunities for local economies and new businesses in the cheaper space now available.